- Current students

 Explore your options

-Study landscape or garden design at Unitec and you’ll learn how to design and plant beautiful, functional and ecological green spaces.
+Study a certificate or diploma in landscape and garden design at Unitec and you’ll learn how to design and plant beautiful, functional and ecological green spaces.

 Programmes and study path